Xilinx/finn/docs/finn/internals.rst

 ModelWrapper
 ============

-FINN provides a ModelWrapper class (:py:mod:`finn.core.modelwrapper.ModelWrapper`) as a thin wrapper around ONNX to make it easier to analyze and manipulate ONNX graphs.
+FINN provides a ModelWrapper class (:py:mod:`qonnx.core.modelwrapper.ModelWrapper`) as a thin wrapper around ONNX to make it easier to analyze and manipulate ONNX graphs.
 This wrapper provides many helper functions, while still giving full access to the ONNX protobuf representation.

 Some of the helper functions are described in more detail below.